nestorojeda/VueIonicAndroidBaseProject/README.md

 ## Vue Ionic + Capacitor Android Base Project
 Base project using this tecnologies to easily create and Web/Android app.
-It also as installed geolocation plugin of Capacitor, to test Android native functions and permissions.
+It also as installed [geolocation](https://capacitorjs.com/docs/apis/geolocation) plugin of Capacitor, to test Android native functions and permissions.

+---
 How it was created:

 ```